carlos-nexans/zirkel-frontend/README.md

-# Turborepo starter
+# zirkel-media-backoffice

-This Turborepo starter is maintained by the Turborepo core team.
+This is a Turborepo-powered monorepo for the Zirkel Media Backoffice project.

 ## Using this example